1. Home

 shutdown-voltageThe unit can shut itself down when a certain low voltage threshold is reached.
 This helps prevent over discharging a battery.
 (1150 => 11.5V)600-4700 (centi-volts)

-Digital IO and CAN
+DIO and CAN

 The PSE is isolated from the core processor, runs its own OS (Zephyr RTOS), but can be sent messages over the system’s Host Embedded Controller Interface (or HECI).
-The OS is transparent to the user.
+The Zephyr OS is transparent to the user.
 This interface may be used to send and receive CAN messages alongside setting and reading the Digital IO.

 Quickstart